98juju98/CCJM/README.md

 ## Features

-- **Show DockablePane**: Displays the DockablePane to manage your shortcuts, hyperlinks, and custom commands.
+- **Show DockablePane**: Displays the DockablePane to manage your shortcuts, hyperlinks, and favorite commands.

 - **Hide DockablePane**: Hides the DockablePane.

-- **Multiple Sheets To One DWG**: Exports a set of sheets into a single DWG file without layouts.
+- **Multiple Sheets To One DWG**: Exports a set of sheets into a single DWG file without title block.

 - **Center Of Gravity**: Places a family at the center of gravity of one or more selected elements.